i know a thing or two about dolls so please take some of my knowledge to start your own doll journey

 These dolls are made out of polyurethane resin (plastic) and are strung together using elastic.
 Resin is known to yellow over time and with UV exposure so these dolls are best kept out of the sun, although they eventually will turn a yellowy color as they age.
 Many of these dolls will be more realistically styled compared to vinyl dolls.
 Brands usually tend to stick to a style, so if you like a doll from a certain company, you'll likely find more you're interested in there.
 The largest English forum to discuss these dolls is Den of Angels.

 Many companies produce these dolls.
 Japanese brands include Volks, Alchemic Labo, and Kinoko Juice.
 Korean brands include Fairyland, Iplehouse, Soom, Luts.
 Chinese brands include Angell Studio, Dollchateau, Ringdoll.
 A few companies make resin dolls in an anime style: Luts, 2D Doll, SQLab, Myou Doll, Puyoodoll, CP/Fairyland (very limited).

+Volks.
 The original FCS guide in English.
 Also has an area for every standard and limited model doll.
 Stopped being updated in Sep 2012.
 No photos anymore.
 Thanks for your hard work seraphim!